Little House on the Prairie (1974 TV series): Broadcast

 The pilot movie aired on NBC, March 30, 1974.
 Beginning September 11, 1974, the series began airing on Wednesday nights in the 8:00–9:00 ET timeslot.
 It was moved to Monday nights in the 8:00–9:00 ET timeslot on September 27, 1976 and remained in that timeslot until cancellation.

 Following the cancellation of the series, NBC aired three made-for-television movies.
 Look Back to Yesterday aired on December 12, 1983, The Last Farewell aired on February 6, 1984, and Bless All the Dear Children aired December 17, 1984.
 Bless All the Dear Children was filmed prior to The Last Farewell, but ended up being the last of the three movies to air.
 Given its Christmas-related content, NBC made a last-minute decision to change the broadcast order, airing it during the Christmas season.
 A voice-over was added explaining the events occurred prior to the destruction of the town to resolve the continuity problem.

 In the United States, NBC originally licensed syndication rights for Little House on the Prairie to Worldvision Enterprises for a period of thirty-five years, since fin-syn rules prohibited networks from airing syndicated programs in which they had a financial stake.
-Following its original run, the series has aired continuously in syndication.
-In syndication, it has aired in more than 100 countries.
+Following its original run, the series has aired continuously in syndication, having been broadcast in more than 100 countries.